whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Is Shame So Common.md

 And what are the results of these hurtful religions and ideologies?
 Unhealthy cultures around the world seem "normal" and "just how life is" to countless inhabitants, including Americans, Chinese, Iraqis, Koreans, and more.
 Most citizens may think they are "good," or trying to "do their part."
 They may take all sorts of unproductive actions, such as voting, having unproductive political arguments with neighbors, worrying about their life after death, "praying" intensely by thinking thoughts in their head, or waiting for a prophet to be reborn and save them.
 People may do almost anything other than the one thing that could actually improve their spiritual, emotional, and physical lives immensely: _come together in solidarity, create their own laws, and uphold them to create new healthy cultures_.

 I grew up as a Christian, believing in Jesus and God, and it was difficult for me to accept the perspectives in this chapter.
 But it helped me to remember that there is wisdom in every culture.
-I can keep the wisdom I've found by studying Jesus Christ, Buddha, and Mohammed, and I am free to leave the hurtful or unhelpful aspects of these religions behind.
+I can keep the wisdom I've found by studying Jesus Christ, Buddha, and Mohammad, and I am free to leave the hurtful or unhelpful aspects of these religions behind.

 ### Authorities Kill or Imprison Our Spiritual Leaders